Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/config.md

 It can also be used to track how often presets are being recalled.

+An [analysis tool is provided on this website](/historyParser) to help you analyse the history files.

 ## Diagnostics

 The diagnostics page is used to track the logs Paradise is generating, which can be useful for debugging purposes.